Strict diets and endless supplements may not be the answer — and are known to cause more problems than they solve.

 However, blue light at night (from any source) is infinitely more harmful — and, therefore, important to monitor and reduce.

 Even small amounts of blue light at night harm your melatonin levels throughout the night, wrecking your gut health, immunity, metabolism, and… everything.

-Along with severely reducing bright light at night, getting bright morning light is among the most critical steps you can take for your circadian health.
+Along with reducing bright light at night, bright morning light is among the most critical variables for optimal circadian health.

 Which makes more sense for you to focus on?

 Eating healthy involves so much more than restricting your diet.
 Pick tactics that will help the most!